 Siri looked toward him.

-“Or, I guess,” Lightsong said, still looking out at the priests, “it has to do with how we die.
-All men die.
-Some, however, die in ways that exemplify a particular attribute or emotion.
-They show a bit of something greater than man.
-Something powerful, something god-like.
+“All men die,” Lightsong said.
+“Some, however, die in ways that exemplify a particular attribute or emotion.
+They show a bit of something greater than mankind.
+Something powerful, something divine.
 That is what is said to bring us back.”

 He fell silent.